In my most recent post, I went over all 7 of the Chakras and their colors. Now, I want to go deeper into the very first Chakra: the Red Chakra.

 The Red Chakra: Conclusion

-The Red Chakra is the key to the health of all other Chakras.
+The Red Chakra is the key to the health of all other Chakras and therefore one of the most important of the Chakra colors.
 By keeping this Chakra balanced, you’ll be sure to live a better life with less stress and ill-health.